Exalting Jesus through lives transformed by His Gospel.

 As a community, we are Gospel Centered, Contemplative, Authentic, and Missional.

-To be authentic is to be honest with where you are, yet choose to allow the life of Jesus to prevent you from staying there.
+To be authentic is to be honest with where you are and allowing the life of Jesus to prevent you from staying there.
 We are more broken than we could ever imagine, yet because of Jesus, we are more loved than we could ever imagine.
-We were never made to ‘have it all together’ and we believe that transformation comes from the inside out.
-If we are honest with where we are, then we will allow the work of Christ manifest into the deepest parts of who we are.
+We were never made to ‘have it all together,’ and we believe that transformation comes from the inside out.
+If we are honest with where we are, then we will allow the work of Christ to manifest into the deepest parts of who we are.

 In the most famous excerpt in the scriptures on discipleship, Matthew 28:18-20, Jesus issues the Great Commission to the Church.
-As followers of Jesus, we are sent into the world, not to hide within the four walls of the church but to be disciple makers in a lost and fallen world.
-We want to see born-again believers grow in confidence of the power of the indwelling Spirit, the simplicity of the Gospel, and trusting in God’s part in causing growth in unbelievers.
+As followers of Jesus, we are sent into the world not to hide within the four walls of the church, but to be disciple makers in a lost and fallen world.
+We want to see born-again believers grow in confidence in the power of the indwelling Spirit, the simplicity of the Gospel, and trusting in God’s part in causing growth in unbelievers.

 In missional outreach we intentionally involve ourselves to reach out and love on those who are in need physically and spiritually, in local areas as well as internationally.
 We desire to see the gospel impact all kinds of people.

-We believe that the power of the gospel is for both those who have attended church for years, and for those who would never dream of stepping into a church building.
-In both cases, we desire for the gospel to impact people from all walks of life, through disciples who are sent out because of their love for Jesus as missionaries into the places that they live, work and play.
+We believe that the power of the gospel is for both those who have attended church for years and for those who would never dream of stepping into a church building.
+In both cases we desire the gospel to impact people from all walks of life, through disciples who are sent out because of their love for Jesus as missionaries into the places they live, work and play.